An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Computational Experiments

 We observe that the $(R, S)$ policy fully dominates all policies in $2$ of $9$ test instances; $(Q, S, T)$ is the best policy in $2$ instances; $Q(s, S)$ is the best policy in $4$ instances; $P(s, S)$ is the best policy in 1 instance.
-Moreover, the $(R, S)$ policy outperforms the $(Q, S)$ and $(s, c, S)_F$ policy, and no dominant policy on all test instances.
-The average cost improvement $\Delta\%$ increases with the increase of group fixed ordering cost, and decreases with the increase of holding cost compared with $(s, c, S)_M$ and $(s, c, S)_F$ policy.
+Moreover, the $(R, S)$ policy outperforms $(Q, S)$ and $(s, c, S)_F$ policies, and no policy is dominant on all test instances.
+The average cost improvement $\Delta\%$ increases with the increase of group fixed ordering cost, and decreases with the increase of holding cost compared with $(s, c, S)_M$ and $(s, c, S)_F$ policies.
 That means an increase in group fixed ordering cost or a decrease in holding cost improves the cost performance of $(R, S)$ policy.
-It is difficult to make a general remark with respect to group fixed ordering cost and holding cost compared with $(Q, S, T)$, $Q(s, S)$, $P(s, S)$, $(Q, S)$, and $MP$ policy.
-On average, the $(R, S)$ policy performs better than $Q(s, S)$, $(Q, S)$, $MP$, $(s, c, S)_M$, and $(s, c, S)_F$ policy with an average improvement of $0.07\%$, $1.74\%$, $0.89\%$, $2.84\%$, and $7.02\%$, respectively; however, the $(Q, S, T)$ and $P(s, S)$ policies performs slightly better than the $(R, S)$ policy with an average improvement of $0.09\%$ and $0.14\%$, respectively.
+If we compare the $(R, S)$ policy with $(Q, S, T)$, $Q(s, S)$, $P(s, S)$, $(Q, S)$, and $MP$ policies, there is no obvious trend with respect to the group fixed ordering cost and holding cost.
+The $(R, S)$ policy performs better than $Q(s, S)$, $(Q, S)$, $MP$, $(s, c, S)_M$, and $(s, c, S)_F$ policies with average improvements of $0.07\%$, $1.74\%$, $0.89\%$, $2.84\%$, and $7.02\%$, respectively; however, $(Q, S, T)$ and $P(s, S)$ policies perform slightly better than the $(R, S)$ policy with average improvements of $0.09\%$ and $0.14\%$, respectively.